Ewuosho, Alabama St. visit Kansas State

 MANHATTAN, Kan.
-(Associated Press) – Alabama State (1-7) will visit ‘The Little Apple’ as they take on Kansas State (5-3) at Fred Bramlage Coliseum on Wednesday at 7 p.m.
+(AP) – Alabama State (1-7) will visit ‘The Little Apple’ as they take on Kansas State (5-3) at Fred Bramlage Coliseum on Wednesday at 7 p.m.

 BOTTOM LINE: Two senior guards will be on display as Tobi Ewuosho and Alabama State will battle Cartier Diarra and Kansas State.
 Ewuosho has scored 24 percent of the team’s points this season and is averaging 13.6 over his last five games.
 Diarra is averaging 10.2 points and 6.8 assists over the last five games.